Squeaky Clean Cream of Broccoli Soup

 Then, add the onion, celery, salt and pepper and cook until slightly softened and fragrant, about 3 minutes.
 A little bit of browning is okay, but don’t let your onions get too dark as this may affect the final color of your soup.

-Once the onions and celery are nicely softened, add the garlic powder, onion powder, celery seeds, about 7 cups of the broccoli florets, all of the cauliflower florets and chicken broth.
+Once the onions and celery are nicely softened, add the garlic powder, onion powder, celery seeds, about 7 cups of the broccoli florets, all of the cauliflower florets and vegetable broth.

 Like I said earlier, the reason why you want to hold on to about a cup of the broccoli florets is so you can add them to the soup after it’s been processed, to give your soup a bit of a bite, you know.
 If you prefer your soup to be entirely smooth and creamy, then by all means, throw all of the broccoli florets in the pot right away.